Sam-Oye01/DSA-Power-BI-class/README.md

 ### Data Functions and Data Visualizations I

-Today, we took a dive into visualizations using Power BI.
+Today, we took a dive into visualizations and building dashboards using Power BI.

-[Download Map data here]
+**Dashboards**

+Dashboards are pictorial representation and visualizations of insights gotten from data.
+Every visualization is done on the canvas in the report view.

+Different charts or illustrations can be used for visualization.
+A few of them are ; Barchart, Starked barchart, Column barchart, Funnel chart, Scatter chart, Piechart, Doenut chart, table, matrix, map, card, slicer and so on.

+There are three panes that are pinned on the far right of the report view interface used to edit and manipulate visualizations on the canvas.
+They are;
+- Data pane.
+- Visualization pane.
+- Format pane.

+The map data in the file gives information about population census while the HR data talks about the attrition of an organization and the reason why employees leaves.

-[Download HR data here]
+File for the class : [Download HR data here]

 **Note** : To enable enable Map and filled Map visuals use the security settings in options and settings page.
+Any data point tagged with a summation sign contains a quantitative data.
+You can create a new measure on the data pane using the three dots icon at the far left of the data sets.

 ## DAY SEVEN (13 - 06 - 2025)

 ### Data Functions and Data Visualizations II

+Finally, we concluded the dashboard creation today.
+Find attached the file for the data visualization.